antimof/UxPlay/README.txt

-# UxPlay 1.66: AirPlay-Mirror and AirPlay-Audio server for Linux, macOS, and Unix (now also runs on Windows).
+# UxPlay 1.67: AirPlay-Mirror and AirPlay-Audio server for Linux, macOS, and Unix (now also runs on Windows).

 ### Now developed at the GitHub site <https://github.com/FDH2/UxPlay> (where all user issues should be posted).

 ## Highlights:

 -   GPLv3, open source.

 -   Originally supported only AirPlay Mirror protocol, now has added support for AirPlay Audio-only (Apple Lossless ALAC) streaming from current iOS/iPadOS clients. **There is no support for Airplay2 video-streaming protocol, and none is planned.**

 -   macOS computers (2011 or later, both Intel and "Apple Silicon" M1/M2 systems) can act either as AirPlay clients, or as the server running UxPlay.
 Using AirPlay, UxPlay can emulate a second display for macOS clients.

 -   Support for older iOS clients (such as 32-bit iPad 2nd gen., iPod Touch 5th gen. and iPhone 4S, when upgraded to iOS 9.3.5, or later 64-bit devices), plus a Windows AirPlay-client emulator, AirMyPC.

 -   Uses GStreamer plugins for audio and video rendering (with options to select different hardware-appropriate output "videosinks" and "audiosinks", and a fully-user-configurable video streaming pipeline).

 -   Support for server behind a firewall.

--   Raspberry Pi support **both with and without hardware video decoding** by the Broadcom GPU. *Tested on Raspberry Pi 4 Model B and Pi 3 model B+.*
+-   Raspberry Pi support **both with and without hardware video decoding** by the Broadcom GPU. *Tested on Raspberry Pi 5, Pi 4 Model B and Pi 3 model B+.*

 -   Support for running on Microsoft Windows (builds with the MinGW-64 compiler in the unix-like MSYS2 environment).

+-   *NEW in v1.67: support for one-time Apple-style "pin" code client authentication ("client-server pairing") when the option "-pin" is used.*

 ## Packaging status (Linux and \*BSD distributions)